 Pour ¼ cup of sumac syrup into the glass.

-Top with 1 tablespoon freshly squeezed lemon juice and top the glass with club soda or seltzer.
+Top with 1 tablespoon freshly squeezed lemon juice and top the glass with club soda or seltzer and stir gently.

 Garnish with a slice of lemon and a few mint leaves and serve immediately.

 Frequently Asked Questions

 Clean a large sumac cluster and remove any kind of extra sticks or leaves clinging to them.
 Break the drupes and remove the sumac berries from the sticks.
 Place these berries in a bowl with 2 cups of cool water and crush the berries using the back of the spoon or a potato masher.
 Let them sit for 6 hours or overnight in water.
 Strain the water using a fine mesh strainer and use it to make the lemonade.

 Sumac leaves tend to change their color from bright yellow or green to red or orange in late summer or in early fall.
 This is the perfect time to forage for sumac.
 Look for red cone-shaped sumac flowers with clusters of soft edible pink peppercorns like berries on them.
 Read more about it here.